bmw-tech/widget_driver/README.md

 ## Start developing

-`Makefile` file located in the repository root can give you an insight of all available targets which can help you in your
+`Makefile` file located in the repository root can give you an insight of all available targets which can help you in your development.

 Following `Makefile` targets are available in the project: